kbernhagen/lufah/README.md

     unpause        alias for fold
     config         get or set config values
-    groups         show json array of resource group names info           show peer host and client info log            show log; use control-c to exit watch          show incoming messages; use control-c to exit
+    groups         show json array of resource group names create-group   create group if it does not exist info           show peer host and client info log            show log; use control-c to exit watch          show incoming messages; use control-c to exit